rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 [^heck]: Notice, I did not say "debug the crap out of it" because that could imply that we are making an improvement by removing it.

 Let's talk process bureaucracy.
 Working in empirical world means procedural protocols.
 Scrum is a procedural protocol: consider continuous improvement process with retrospectives or team velocity calculation.
-These are all very empirical (see also [Defined Process Vs Empirical Process](https://premieragile.com/defined-vs-empirical-process/)).
+These are all very empirical.
-In contrast, deductive needs a cushy couch.
+In contrast, the deductive needs a cushy couch.
 Deductive and bureaucracy, IMO, do not mix well.
 Waterfall was a failed idea of applying a deductive approach to project management.
-There is a lot of real word complexity in project management and empirical is needed.
+There is a lot of real word complexity in project management and empirical is needed (see also [Defined Process Vs Empirical Process](https://premieragile.com/defined-vs-empirical-process/)).

-Let's talk context,  is often the hardest and most important part in empirical reasoning.
+Let's talk context,  is often the hardest and the most important part in empirical reasoning.
 E.g. in pharmacology: drug response depends on many factors like drug interactions, dosage, population stratification, other medical conditions...
 In biology:  animal behavior depends on many factors like activity factors, stress factors, location factors...
 Programmers are exposed to context bias too.
 When troubleshooting a bug the context is the exact scenarios causing it.
 Performance issue could be caused by many factors, an application could be slow only in certain scenarios or only in certain environment configurations.
 Being a good programmer could mean avoiding context bias.
 The related _correlation vs causality_ problem is something programmers face as well (e.g. the underlying cause of an issue is more subtle then what the observations suggest).

 I had a fun discussion with my wife, she is a statistician and data scientist working on pharmacological studies.
 We were discussing if a design of a clinical trial could be adjusted to software testing.
 There are some intriguing similarities.
-Obviously, humans are much more complex than programs and more targeted approaches, I am sure, work better.
+Obviously, humans are much more complex than programs and more targeted approaches are needed.
 A lot of this will be well understood by experts in some areas of programming (e.g. benchmark testing, UX testing), areas I may not know enough about.
 But it was a fun discussion and one that convinced me even more about the empirical nature of programming.

 In this analogy programmers are a crazy bunch of experimental scientists.
 In other words, to be good in programming you need to be good in empirical reasoning.
 Am I convincing you that programming is often an empirical process?